gwuah/Kreeboard/README.md

  ### Chrome Store

-Well we are still packaging it for the store :sunglasses:
+Well.... we are still packaging it for the store :sunglasses:

 # Contribution :nerd_face: